 John Gerrard’s Straw Work and Leaf Work will be located at the Claddagh Quay in Galway City and on the spectacular 4,000-year-old Derrigimlagh Bog in Connemara respectively.

 John Gerrard is best known for his large scale and site-specific works which have been installed in urban spaces such as the Lincoln Center Plaza in New York, Los Angeles County Museum of Art and alongside isolated locations including Palm Desert, California and a Norwegian forest.

-Mirror Pavilion will be free and open to the public from April until October 2020.
+Mirror Pavilion will be free and open to the public from May until October 2020.
 More information can be found here.
-Further details about the project will be made available in the coming months.
+Further details about the project (including exact dates) will be made available in the coming months.